mgsisk/webcomic/docs/_api/webcomic_transcript_terms_list__.md

 ### `string` order
 Whether to order terms in ascending or descending order.
-Accepts 'ASC' (ascending) or 'DESC' (descending).
+Accepts 'asc' (ascending) or 'desc' (descending).

 ### `string` orderby